YOUR BREXIT QUESTIONS ANSWERED

 CAN I USE MY DRIVING LICENCE?

-Yes, but you may need a further permit.
+Yes.
 Following a no-deal exit, UK citizens with a full UK driving licence planning to drive in the EU may need to get an International Driving Permit (IDP).
 Check which permit you’ll need for each country.
 There will be two different types of IDP that apply in EU countries, therefore if you’re driving through a few – for example driving to Spain via France, you will require both the 1949 IDP and the 1968 IDP.

 Permits cost £5.50 and are available directly from the AA, the RAC or the Post Office.
 IDPs have been available at 2,500 Post Offices across the UK since 1st February.